 In 2016, the Local Development Plan altered to substitute residential for commercial space and in 2018 Rettie & Co. advised Forth Ports to review and modernise the existing masterplan to encompass more housing.

-Rettie & Co. delivered for Forth Ports 230 managed rent homes over 288,350 sq ft and three buildings.
+Rettie & Co. delivered 234 managed rent homes for Forth Ports, over 288,350 sq ft and three buildings.

 Rettie & Co.'s team created and managed a design framework of 2,000+ more homes.

-AMC for phase one comprising 938 homes, 14 non-residential units, 4.4ha park, and placemaking designed submitted by project team in February 2019.
-The design of phase two and three, comprising 662 and 400+ homes respectively, is about to commence.
+AMC for phase one comprising 938 homes, 14 non-residential units, 4.4ha park, and placemaking was submitted by the project team in February 2019 and approved at committee in September 2019.

 Phase Zero: 234 managed rent homes.